bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 03 Create entity item
 ---------------------

 The request is formulated using the HTTP POST method.
-The payload is an XML document that must conform to one of the LCF information entity XML schemas.
+The payload is an XML document that conforms to one of the LCF information entity XML schemas.

 ### Format for request URI